Northern Counties Transport Society History

 The third was during what is commonly referred to as the "winter of discontent" (1978-1979).
 Seemingly some discontent had developed within the higher echelons of the society.
 A consequence was that in early 1979 the Howell’s stood down from the committee.
 This followed what has been described as a rather turbulent committee meeting.
 Their house in Swinton then ceased to be the focus of the society administration and publishing.
 Ian Collier also stood down at the same time but did renew his association a couple of years later.

 Unlike other similar societies the NCTS was for many years able to overcome such turbulence and continue almost as before.
-The continued association of some long standing, experienced, charismatic members who were wisely decision makers helped.
+The continued association of some long standing, experienced, charismatic members who were wisely associated as decision makers helped.
 By mid 1979 though, few of these remained.

 Prior to 1978, cancellation of an excursion due to lack of bookings was extremely unusual.
 That year though a number of excursions were cancelled for just that reason.